From digital transformation to experience business in a few simple steps.

 But resources for most businesses are not.
 That’s why we have to find ways to make a big impact without making a big investment — because the experience touches every aspect of our business as we’re digitally transforming.
 This mindset of change is critical to transforming from a regular business into an experience business that puts the experience at the core of everything.

 According to Gartner and Walker Information, customer experience is the new battlefield and by the year 2020, customer experience will overtake price and product as the key differentiator.
-They also cite that 86 percent of customers will pay more for a custom experience.
+They also cite that 86 per cent of customers will pay more for a customised experience.
 That’s why you need to become an experience business.

 The experience starts where the document does.

 The first thing you must decide is where to start.
 For Schaeffer and many other companies, a small but effective change was how they dealt with the experience of paperwork.

 This paper challenge is familiar to organisations everywhere.
 In fact, 80 per cent of all business processes still involve paper.
 While the paper mountain might seem like an immovable roadblock on your path to digital transformation — it’s actually your opportunity to make a big change without making a big effort.